Ibrahim-Isah/Today-s-Story/README.md

 # Today-s-Story
-Today has being really annoying.
-I have tried doing my IT things very well but the result wasnt so impressive but i wont bother i have alot to face in the nearest future.
-I am going to make mama and papa proud.
-Use this weekend to get back on my jobs to build things
+Today i was practically researching on project topic i am going to be building as my final year project.
+This things are not easy but we move